nawforce/apex-parser/README.md

 apex-parser
 ===========

-Parser for Salesforce Apex Language.
-This is based on a ANTLR4 grammar (see antlr/ApexParser.g4) using antlr4ts to generate a parser/lexer in Typescript.
-The grammar has been extensively used for parsing with Java but not with antlr4ts.
+Parser for Salesforce Apex & SOQL Languages.
+This is based on an ANTLR4 grammar (see antlr/ApexParser.g4) using antlr4ts to generate a parser/lexer in Typescript.

 This module just contains the Parser & Lexer and provides no further support for analysing the generated parse trees beyond what is provided by antlr4ts.
+See [pkgforce](https://github.com/nawforce/pkgforce) for example code on how this may be used.

-As Apex is a case-insenstive language you need to use the provided CaseInsensitiveInputStream for the parser to function correctly.
+As Apex & SOQL are case-insenstive languages you need to use the provided CaseInsensitiveInputStream for the parser to function correctly.
+When parsing Apex, inline SOQL is automtaically parsed, but you may also parse SOQL directly.
 You can find some minimal examples in the src/\__test__ directory.
-Supports parsing of class & trigger files but not anonymous code snippets.
+Supports parsing of class & trigger files but not yet anonymous code snippets.

 ### Example
 To parse a class file: